 I am a student of martial-arts and came across this excellent quotation that gets to the heart of the ethics of self-defense.
 I would appreciate it if you could tell me the context in which this quotation appeared and if you could refer me to any other Chesterton writings or quotations that relate to the ethics of self-defense.
 Many thanks.

 This quotation is to be found in Chesterton’s Illustrated London News essay of October 20, 1906.
 Originally untitled, it was given the name “Boyhood and Militarism; Literature and Science” in The Collected Works (see volume 27).

-The best Chestertonian defense of self-defense may be found in volume 29 of The Collected Works, in two originally untitled essays now named “Christmas and Disarmament” (January 14, 1911) and “The Causes of War” (January 28, 1911).
+The best Chestertonian defense of self-defense may be found in volume 29 (unfortunately out of print) of The Collected Works, in two originally untitled essays now named “Christmas and Disarmament” (January 14, 1911) and “The Causes of War” (January 28, 1911).